Trehinos/Juse/README.md

     - For now, I stay focused on the C++ code structure : one of the goals of this project is to create a virtual machine which is **easy to understand** and **easy to extend**.
     - No base frequency is defined for now.
 It will.

-&copy; 2022 Sébastien GELDREICH

 ## Key features

-- The goal : A **multipurpose virtual machine** written in modern C++
-    - The machine has to be easy to understand (16 bits opkey with variable length opcodes)
-    - The project can be used as a framework to create a custom virtual machine with custom opcodes.

 Implemented features :
 - The machine is composed of its **Cpu**, the **Stack** and the **Memory**.